 - Bamboo wok brush: In the restaurants where I used to work, they all used large natural bristled (palmyra or bamboo) brushes (pictured below), and they worked very nicely for larger woks.
 You can find smaller-sized alternatives for home use.

-- Natural bristle brush / bamboo scrub brush – If you decide to go with a natural bamboo bristle brush, opt for a short and dense one that is easy to grip.
+- Bamboo scrub brush – If you decide to go with a natural bamboo brush with the thicker reeds, opt for a shorter and dense one that is easy to grip.
 The wooden handle and broad brush allows you to clean the wok quickly while keeping the hot wok and water from your hands.
 Smaller sizes are also best for home woks, which are generally about 14 inches (35 cm) in diameter.
 Avoid the long handled bamboo brushes that look like mini brooms—they can be a bit awkward to use.
 Although they work, we avoid brushes made from plastic, as they can create micro-plastic.

 Can I Damage My Wok With Cleaning/Soap?

 You may think that washing your wok will hinder your efforts to build a non-stick patina.
 Some people avoid scrubbing it at all, and entirely avoid using soap as well.
 The result is a steady build-up of burnt residue on your wok and black bits in your food!
 Not to mention that the bumpy surface of the wok creates friction, and isn’t very non-stick.